 These restorative services are not covered

-- > Fillings for anything other than decay or fracture.

-- Polishing or reshaping fillings.

-- Overhang removal.
+- > Fillings for anything other than decay or fracture. - > Polishing or reshaping fillings. - Overhang removal. - > Fillings placed in the same tooth within two months of application of a caries arresting medicament.

 Pediatric Crowns Covered at 50%